ronilaukkarinen/mastodon-bird-ui/README.md

 }
 ```

+### Thread lines

+There is currently no proper thread support in replies on Mastodon core.
+There's an [issue](https://github.com/mastodon/mastodon/issues/19570#issuecomment-1493057424) about it that I have commented.
+You should also see the discussion on issue [#4](https://github.com/ronilaukkarinen/mastodon-bird-ui/issues/4#issuecomment-1493274306).

+1. Implement [this](https://github.com/ronilaukkarinen/mastodon/commit/1fddcb709ce2f80174ba45e0d908c2ba8f899290) and [this](https://github.com/ronilaukkarinen/mastodon/commit/54fb213aaa5a2982e81696e0369c584b23da77c2) (tested and online at [mementomori.social](https://mementomori.social)).
+This changes the HTML structure so that creating threaded lines is possible.
+2. Enable Mastodon Bird UI 1.3.7 or later
+3. It works!

 ## Installation for regular users, contributing and testing

 1. Install [live-css-editor](https://github.com/webextensions/live-css-editor) (or any other extension that allows you to inject CSS into web pages) or use [Unite for macOS](https://www.bzgapps.com/unite)